~Agricultural News~

 tea*.

-• Baking Soda: Actually this may come
+Baking Soda: Actually this may come

 closer to killing off fungus than most fungicide.
-It’s also nontoxic.
+Its also nontoxic.
 Mix 2

 teaspoons per gallon of water, adding a few drops of dish soap to help the